goodguyry/goodguyry.me/_pages/about.md

 I love coffee and cannot be trusted around cookies.

 I'm currently looking for a Front-End Developer position in a stable, fun organization.
-Please drop me a line if know of a text editor in need of a character.
+Please drop me a line if you know of a text editor in need of a character.

 Find me online at [Twitter](http://twitter.com/{{ site.twitter_username }}) and [GitHub](http://github.com/{{ site.github_username }}).